-A summary of the Rockwell command set for your MIU modem is provided in documents 0049-1204-XXX, 0049-1205-XXX and 0049-1206-XXX.
+A summary of the Rockwell command set for your MIU modem are provided in the AT Command Set documents, 0049-1204-XXX, 0049-1205-XXX and 0049-1206-XXX.

 Unless otherwise specified at the time of order, your modem will have left the Raymar-Telenetics factory in the configuration detailed on the following pages.